tsnellgrove/dark_castle3/doc/story.md

     - {Willie, age 34, dies falling into the moat; Nana is 22; Fall of BC / Events of DC2}
     - {Nana, 22, marries Thomas the Coppiest, aged 51, to avoid ruin}
     - {Nana & Thomas settle in a small village where Nane hides her baking skills to avoid being recognized}
-    - {Thomas the II, the offspring of Willie and Nana, is born}
+    - {Liam, the offspring of Willie and Nana, is born}
     - Events of Enchanter
 - [966 GUE]
     - {just as Tabitha arrives to magically lift darkness at DC...}
     - Events of Spellbreaker; End of Magic spells
-- [989 GUE] {Billy is born as youngest of 7 to Thomas II and Anna}
+- [989 GUE] {Billy is born as youngest of 7 to Liam and Anna}
 - [1026 GUE] {Burt born as youngest of 7 to Billy and Esme}
 - [1035 GUE] {Nana, age 105, passes; Burt is 9}
 - [1048 GUE] {Burt is 22; Events of DC1}